 Also, learn about the Kubernetes Gateway API. it provides advanced features over Ingress.

-Deploy End to End Application on Kubernetes
+Learn End to End Microservices Application Deployment on Kubernetes

 I would suggest you get a domain name and try setting up a microservice application from scratch and host it on your domain.